top of page

 Facts Psychology Can Teach Us About Ourselves

+Most people think psychologists simply analyze problems and offer solutions, but this is a common misconception.
 Some of the most enduring facts psychology offers are about our blind spots.
 The human mind is a master of self-justification.
 We see patterns where none exist, remember events the way we wished they had happened, and believe we are objective long after the evidence says otherwise.
+Freud’s belief in the power of the unconscious mind laid the foundation for understanding how hidden processes shape our thoughts and behaviors.

 For psychologists, this is both humbling and instructive.
 We are, after all, not exempt from the same biases we study.
 Every time a clinician says, “I have great intuition,” the confirmation bias smirks.
 Every time a researcher insists, “The data speak for themselves,” the replication crisis whispers, “Do they?”

 What psychology teaches, over and over, is that people—including us—are not problems to be solved but patterns to be understood.
+This idea is central to the field: psychology is about recognizing and interpreting the processes that underlie human behavior, not just fixing issues.
+Psychologists gain and share knowledge about these processes, helping us all better understand ourselves and others.
 If that sounds lofty, it’s because we still want to believe our profession holds answers.
 More often, it holds mirrors.
+Interestingly, up to 95% of our decisions are made subconsciously, a reminder of how much of human behavior operates beneath the surface of awareness.

 Cool Facts About Psychologists and Their Work

 Among the cool facts about psychologists is that our work infiltrates nearly every domain of modern life.
 Marketing strategies, jury selections, human resources systems, video game design—all draw from psychological principles.
+The importance of these psychological principles cannot be overstated, as they shape how individuals and organizations function in today's world.
 We’ve gone from Freud’s couch to TikTok algorithms, sometimes without noticing.

 Another quiet fact: psychologists are among the few professionals legally allowed to explore both the subjective and the scientific in the same breath.
 We interpret dreams one hour and run statistical regressions the next.
 There’s a strange beauty in that—the ability to move between the poetic and the precise.